LB°24 — About

-Since 2024, Verdde is represented permanently in the Luleå Biennial through the artwork hálijdibme badjelándas / wishes from the highlands by artist Tilde-Ristin Kuoljok.
-This work will always be included and made visible as part of the Luleå Biennial across editions, as a reminder of Sami presence in Luleå and Norrbotten.
+Since 2024, Verdde is a permanent feature at Luleåbiennalen through the artwrok hálijdibme badjelándas / wishes from the highlands by duojar Tilde-Ristin Kuoljok.
+The artwork, which will always be included in the internal working process and be made visible to the public at each biennial edition, is a reminder of the Sami presence in Julevu Luleå and Norrbotten.

 “The artwork is a wish and a reminder for Luleå from Badjelánnda.
 They are two sibling sites, directly linked through Julevädno (the Lule River).
 I feel like it’s been forgotten that Luleå are eastern winter pastures.
 The link that has existed between the places has been exchanged for an ore railway, which alters perspectives and places Luleå in the south.”

-Tilde-Ristin Kuoljok, hálijdibme badjelándas / wishes from the highlands, 2024.
-Installation view from Konsthallen Kulturens Hus, Luleå.
-The Luleå Biennial 2024.
+Tilde-Ristin Kuoljok, hálijdibme badjelándas / wishes from the highlands, 2024, Konsthallen Kulturens Hus, Luleå.
 Photo: Simon Eliasson

 Learn more about Verdde here.